charliedevs/conlang-dictionary/README.md

   - [x] Dashboard shows create form if none created, otherwise shows a button to create a new conlang
   - [x] Add description to conlang data
   - [x] Users can edit conlang to change name, description, and public status
-- [ ] Change public column to eye and eye-slash icons
+- [x] Change public column to eye and eye-slash icons
 - [ ] Landing page shows a list of recent public conlangs
   - [ ] New query to get most recent public conlangs
   - [ ] Use react table visiblity to hide unwanted columns from conlang table?
+- [ ] Add view conlang page (placeholder, just shows name and description)
 - [ ] Move edit and delete buttons to individual conlang pages and make actions into open page btn
+- [ ] Add ability to delete conlang
 - [ ] Instead of conditionally rendering form, redirect to new conlang page if none created

 #### Basic Lexicon & Grammar